rustedpy/result/README.md

 Not all methods
 (<https://doc.rust-lang.org/std/result/enum.Result.html>) have been
 implemented, only the ones that make sense in the Python context.
-By using `isinstance` to check for `Ok` or `Err` you get type safe access to the contained value when using [MyPy](https://mypy.readthedocs.io/) to typecheck your code.
 All of this in a package allowing easier handling of values that can be OK or not, without resorting to custom exceptions.

 ## API